Cacti/plugin_gpsmap/README.md

 * Added the UP/Down/Recovery viewing.
 Hosts change color based on status.
 Colors correspond to cacti designated colors.

 * Added the ability to display disabled hosts.
-These wil show up as BLACK markers to ensure that a difference can be seen.
+These will show up as BLACK markers to ensure that a difference can be seen.

 * Added a preliminary test for overlaying current radar information.
 Take a look